 A Big thanks goes out to our Free Agent/Trade/Prospects Expert Jordan Gluck preparing today’s feature post.

 For all of the Rosters, Depth Charts, State of the Unions and Salaries Posts that we do, please visit our dedicated page link here.

 Please e-mail me at: firstname.lastname@example.org with any questions and feedback.
 To subscribe to our website and have the Daily Reports sent directly to your inbox, click here and follow the link at the top of our homepage.

 Like us on Facebook here

 Posted on May 23, 2014, in The Rest: Everything Baseball and tagged arizona diamondbacks, Blockbuster trades, Bold, chicago cubs, cubs, diamondbacks, jason grilli, jason hammel, mlb trade deadline, national league, National League trades, philadelphia phillies, pirates, pittsburgh pirates, Posted in Baseball, Potential MLB trades, predictions, san diego padres, starlin castro, team, trade deadline, trades, Uncategorized, Wrigley Field • Tagged Aaron Hill.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Potential NL Trade Candidates.